Hobonichi: Events

 In addition to the development on the website, various events were also managed.
 Major events include a rakugo performance Kesennuma Samma Yose with Shinosuke Tatekawa, a baseball game at Tokyo Dome, and Hatarakitai Exhibition, a commemorative event for the 15th anniversary of the site's launch.
 The exhibition was held at Parco Museum in Shibuya from June 6 to 17, 2013, at Umeda Loft from December 28, 2013 to January 19, 2014, and at Fukuoka Parco from April 25 to May 11, 2014.
 In addition, Seikatsu no Tanoshimi Exhibition, a collection of products carefully selected by Hobonichi employees, was held at Roppongi Hills in March and November 2017, at Yebisu Garden Place in June 2018, at Hankyu Umeda Main Store in October of the same year, and at Marunouchi in April 2019.

+Paper

+Most Hobonichi planners use Tomoe River paper which is known to be thin but durable, resistant to bleed through, fountain‑pen friendly, and smooth and lightweight.
+The Original, Cousin, Day free use Tomoe River Paper, but Weeks and Weeks Mega uses a more lightweight variant of the Tomoe paper, it is slightly thinner because of the more compact nature of the hobonichi Weeks and Weeks Mega.
+The 5 Year Techo use a slightly thicker paper because of the long-term nature of the planner.